-Prior to becoming the President of ComCERT S.A. he was, among other things, the author of software for state authorities subject to the highest classification of classified information protection.
-He cooperated with government administration offices, government composite administration bodies and public finance sector entities, including state public law institutions.
+Prior to becoming President of ComCERT S.A., he was, among other things, an author of software for state bodies protected under classified information regulations.
+He worked with government administration offices, joint government administrative bodies and public finance sector units, including state public law institutions.

-In 2016-2017, co-founder and Member of the Board of Aplikacje Krytyczne (Critical Applications) company owned by the Ministry of Finance, developing analytical IT systems to support the Tax Administration and other state authorities in criminal and fiscal operations.
-From 2017 to 2019, Vice President of the Social Insurance Institution (Zakład Ubezpieczeń Społecznych) for computerisation, responsible for execution and implementation of the e-contribution, e-Act, and e-ZLA projects.
+In 2016-2017, he was a co-founder and Member of the Board of Directors (CFO) of Aplikacje Krytyczne, a company owned by the Ministry of Finance, developing analytical information systems to assist the Tax Administration and other state bodies in criminal and fiscal activities and countering financial irregularities.
+In 2017-2019, Vice President of the Social Insurance Institution, responsible for the digital implementation of the 2017 pension reform and other national projects: centralization of social contribution payments (e-Skladka), digitization of employee files (e-Akta) and digitization of sick leave (e-ZLA).

 Founder and President of the Safe Cyberspace Foundation and Vice President of ComCERT SA.
 In 2017-2018, he was advisor to the Minister of National Defence.
 He is a member of the Digitisation Council of the 5th term.
 Previously, he was associated with the NASK National Research Institute where he managed the CERT Polska team.
 He was a member of the Permanent Cybersecurity Team of the Republic of Poland appointed by the Head of the National Security Agency, he participated in the development of the National Cybersecurity System Act.
 He gives lectures on information and communication security at Warsaw University of Technology, Jagiellonian University, PwB, Polish-Japanese Academy of Information Technology, and Warsaw School of Economics.
 As part of the Foundation, he participates in a number of projects promoting awareness of cybersecurity.
 He is the originator and initiator of the establishment of the Polish Civic Cyber Defense as a voluntary organisation supporting the cybersecurity system of the Republic of Poland.
 He is a co-founder of an international foundation – Open CSIRT Foundation, developing maturity models for incident response teams.